frioux/blog/content/posts/my-custom-keyboard.md

 exceed a thousand dollars, for twelve keys.
 I decided to start the process of setting up a group buy.
 I'm sad to say that I can't find the forum where I initiated that.
-I thought it was [GeekHack](https://geekhack.org/) but there's no post from me before I had the Zodiak keys.
+I thought it was [GeekHack](https://geekhack.org/) but there's no post from me before I had the Zodiac keys.

 Anyway just a couple of days after I posted on the forum I got this email from Signature Plastics: